-“This settlement, as well as the licensing of the patents previously by other blue LED manufacturers, is recognition of the importance of my work in the development of this novel technology,” says Moustakas.
+“This settlement, as well as the licensing of the patents previously by other blue LED manufacturers, is recognition of the importance of my work in the development of this novel technology,” said Moustakas.

-“This is really a victory for him,” says Nijhawan.
+“This is really a victory for him,” said Nijhawan.
 “It acknowledges him as one of the key inventors behind the blue LED.”

 BU said it sued the companies to safeguard the research and invention of one of its faculty members.
 “We’re protecting our intellectual property,” Provost Jean Morrison said when the suits were announced last year.
 “The creation of new knowledge is fundamental to our mission.
 Ted Moustakas created a process that significantly improves the performance of these products.
 It’s incredibly important for a university to defend its intellectual property.”

 Before filing the lawsuit, the University retained a law firm specializing in intellectual property.
 Nijhawan says the law firm hired independent experts, who confirmed BU’s suspicions of patent infringement.
 The University tried to negotiate licensing royalties with several product manufacturers, but was rebuffed, leading to the suits, Nijhawan said.